Grid Analysis and Display System

 GrADS is free software.
 Under the terms of the COPYRIGHT, you can redistribute it and/or modify it under the terms of the GNU General Public License.
 GrADS is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantibility or fitness for a particular purpose.
 The tables below contains links to the most recent releases.
 Be sure to download the appropriate tar file for your particular hardware and operating system.

-GrADS version 2.1.0 is the latest stable release that uses Cairo for all
+GrADS version 2.1.1.b0 is the latest release that uses Cairo for all

-GrADS version 2.0.2, a stable non-alpha, non-beta release, is also available.
+GrADS version 2.0.2, an older stable release that does not use Cairo, is also available.

 The "source" links below contains the source code, documentation, and the supplementary data sets.
 Information on how to build GrADS and all of its required supplibs from source may be found here.
 The links for individual operating systems contain only a suite of pre-compiled executables.
 Earlier releases are in ftp://cola.gmu.edu/grads/2.0/old/and ftp://cola.gmu.edu/grads/2.1/old/.

 Please look at the Change Log for lists of new features, bug fixes, and miscellaneous changes associated with each release.

 darwin13.4 (OSX 10.9, without OpenSSL)